rust-lang/book/src/ch20-02-multithreaded.md

 ```

 Now the error occurs because we don’t have an `execute` method on `ThreadPool`.
-Recall from the [“Creating a Similar Interface for a Finite Number of
+Recall from the [“Creating a Finite Number of
-Threads”](#creating-a-similar-interface-for-a-finite-number-of-threads)<!--
-ignore --> section that we decided our thread pool should have an interface
+Threads”](#creating-a-finite-number-of-threads)<!-- ignore --> section that we
+decided our thread pool should have an interface similar to `thread::spawn`.
+In
-similar to `thread::spawn`.
-In addition, we’ll implement the `execute` function
+addition, we’ll implement the `execute` function so it takes the closure it’s
-so it takes the closure it’s given and gives it to an idle thread in the pool
+given and gives it to an idle thread in the pool to run.
-to run.

 We’ll define the `execute` method on `ThreadPool` to take a closure as a
 parameter.
 Recall from the [“Moving Captured Values Out of the Closure and the